 - You must achieve a passing grade in each of the Written and Programming sections to pass the course.
 A failing total in either of the above two sections will result in a final grade in the course equal to that failing total.
-The highest grade you can achieve if you fail either section is 45%. - Assignments will mostly involve programming, and creating content for a game. - There is no group work in this course.
+The highest grade you can achieve if you fail either section is 45%. - Assignments will primarily involve parallel programming using different software libraries. - There is no group work in this course.
 Any work which is the product of more than one person's efforts is grounds for academic misconduct.
 All submitted code will be checked for copying.
 All parties involved will be reported to the Director of SOCS as participants in academic misconduct.
 See Academic Misconduct in Section VIII of the Undergraduate Calendar.
-The penalties for academic misconduct are described in the University of Guelph Undergraduate Calendar. - Code which is submitted and does not compile or execute will be given a mark of zero. - Failure to submit assignments correctly will result in a substantial loss of marks. - Remarking of assignments will occur in the advising times for the teaching assistant.
+The penalties for academic misconduct are described in the University of Guelph Undergraduate Calendar.

+- Code which is submitted and does not compile or execute will be given a mark of zero. - Failure to submit assignments correctly will result in a substantial loss of marks. - Remarking of assignments will occur in the advising times for the teaching assistant.
 Requests for remarking will be considered for only one week after the assignment has been returned. - Assignments may be handed in up to two days after the due date listed on the assignment with no penalty.
-No other extensions will be granted.
+No other extensions will be granted. - Classes missed due to holidays are made up in the last week of the semester.